James Prince: Early life

 Prince was born to 16 year old mother Sharon Johnson with an older sister Zenia and younger half-brother Thelton.
-They grew up in Fifth Ward, Houston's 'Bloody Nickel' apartments which were known for cocaine use and poverty.
-He played football and had an entrepreneurial spirit since a young age.
-From the age of 7 years old he would mow his neighbours yards in Shady Acres, play craps, sell stolen marijuana plants, and work on a welding truck for money.
+They grew up in Fifth Ward, Houston's Bloody Nickel apartments, which were known for cocaine use and poverty.
+To earn money, he mowed lawns in Shady Acres, played craps, sold stolen cannabis plants, and worked on welding trucks.

 His sister died from getting hit by a train while walking home from school.
 Amongst other turbulence, friends and family were going to jail while Prince was rotating from school to school and between different homes.
-He graduated from Kashmere High School.
+He played football at Kashmere High School, from which he graduated in 1982.